0xperseas/Recursive-Neural-Net-paraphrase-/README.md

 construct a distance algorithm to compute the distances between sentences and get the ones that are close enough as paraphrases!

-EXTENSION: There's also a bottom up beam search algorithm on the bottom of the page for fun.
+EXTENSION: There's also a bottom up beam search Parser algorithm on the bottom of the page for fun.
 (Note: this would require a binarized format grammar.)